bmnc-team/monero/README.md

 # Monero

-Copyright (c) 2018 The BMNC Project.
+Copyright (c) 2018 The BMNC Project based on The Monero Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Development resources